How agile is your organization? Get your free agile readiness assessment!

 Adopting agile methods such as Scrum and DevOps has been proven beneficial for agile teams: They enhance their ability to respond to changing business needs, increase project visibility, improve team morale, and enhance productivity, to name a few.

 Equipping the team with the right tools can even enhance these benefits further.
 Dedicated agile tools support adhering to agile principles and practices, facilitate team communication and collaboration, hold all relevant information available, and help reduce manual process steps.
-While agile tools might be imperative for remote teams, they also hold strong benefits for collocated teams.
+While agile tools might be imperative for remote teams, they also hold strong benefits for collocated agile teams.

 - Instant Team Communication